Nickersoft/awesome-careers/README.md

 [and-nano]: https://www.udacity.com/course/android-basics-nanodegree-by-google--nd803
 [and-knano]: https://www.udacity.com/course/android-kotlin-developer-nanodegree--nd940

-## Web Developer
+## Full-Stack Web Developer

 ### Overview

-A full-stack developer is a web developer or engineer who works with both the front and back ends of a website or application—meaning they can tackle projects that involve databases, building user-facing websites, or even work with clients during the planning phase of projects.
+A full-stack web developer is a web developer or engineer who works with both the front and back ends of a website or application—meaning they can tackle projects that involve databases, building user-facing websites, or even work with clients during the planning phase of projects.

 Full-stack web developers: